krenalis/krenalis/doc/src/events/session-tracking.md

 # Session Tracking

 A user session is a series of interactions that a user has with a website or application within a specific time frame.
 All events recorded within a session will be associated with the same Session ID.
-Chichi provides the necessary feature to manage user sessions.
+Meergo provides the necessary feature to manage user sessions.

 Session tracking is vital for understanding user behavior and optimizing product workflows.
 By combining event tracking metrics with session metadata, businesses can gather insights into the user's product journey, identify issues, and seize optimization opportunities, enabling data-driven decision-making for an enhanced online experience.

-Chichi SDKs provide a comprehensive set of functions for session management:
+Meergo SDKs provide a comprehensive set of functions for session management:

 * Automatic and manual session creation.
 * Inclusion of a session identifier with each event.